 Mark is an Associate Professor of Politics in the National School of Arts.
 He joined ACU in early 2013 from the University of Melbourne where he had been a McKenzie Fellow in the School of Social and Political Sciences.
 Trained as a political scientist and lawyer, Mark received his BA (Hons) and LLB (Hons) from the Australian National University.
 His PhD in Political Science and International Relations was awarded by the University of Queensland in 2010.

-Mark is the author of numerous books, includingTheorising Democide: Why and How Democracies Fail (Palgrave), Democracy Against Itself: Sustaining an Unsustainable Idea (Edinburgh), Young People, Citizenship and Political Participation: Combatting Civic Deficit?
-(Rowman & Littlefield), and Political Meritocracy and Populism: Cure or Curse?
-(Routledge).
+Mark is the author of numerous books, includingTheorising Democide: Why and How Democracies Fail (Palgrave, 2013), Democracy Against Itself: Sustaining an Unsustainable Idea (Edinburgh, 2014), Young People, Citizenship and Political Participation: Combatting Civic Deficit?
+(Rowman & Littlefield, 2017), and Political Meritocracy and Populism: Cure or Curse?
+(Routledge, 2019).

-His latest book with Rachel Busbridge, on How Local Governments Govern Culture War Conflicts, is coming out with Cambridge UP in 2020.
+His latest book with Rachel Busbridge, How Local Governments Govern Culture War Conflicts, came out with Cambridge UP in 2020.

-He was co-founder of the international journal, Democratic Theory: An Interdisciplinary Journal, and is current co-editor of Palgrave's Theories, Concepts and Practices of Democracy series.
+He was a founding editor of the international journal, Democratic Theory: An Interdisciplinary Journal, and is current co-editor of Palgrave's Theories, Concepts and Practices of Democracy series.

-Chou, Mark and Rachel Busbridge, How Local Governments Govern Culture War Conflicts (forthcoming with Cambridge University Press).
+Chou, Mark and Rachel Busbridge, How Local Governments Govern Culture War Conflicts (Cambridge: Cambridge University Press, 2020).